ThePromptIndex/ExcelAI/README.md

-# ExcelGPT Assistant
+# ExcelAI Assistant

-ExcelGPT Assistant is a VBA-based tool that integrates with the OpenAI GPT-4 API to provide intelligent responses directly within the Excel environment.
+ExcelAI Assistant is a VBA-based tool that integrates with the OpenAI GPT-4 API to provide intelligent responses directly within the Excel environment.
 This assistant can help users with a variety of Excel tasks by providing accurate and context-aware responses.

 ![Untitled design (4)](https://github.com/ThePromptIndex/ExcelAI/assets/144904800/8159ff51-52b8-4001-9cfe-f111163b9ced)